 Set up a workspace that includes the necessities for an average work day.
 If you have everything you need within reach, you’ll be less distracted by looking through your living space for work items.
 On the other hand, resist the urge to store non-work items in your workspace.
 Having a desk cluttered up with holiday wrapping paper or bins of summer clothes stacked around your files will interrupt your workspace cleanliness and keep you from being productive.

 You spend about a third of your life working, so having a pleasant space to spend that time makes it easier to get started and stick with work when the tv is so close.
 Decorate your workspace with a few meaningful items, but try to change up your style from the rest of the house to keep that separate space feel.
 Prioritize purchasing a comfortable chair: at least 50% of workers have back pain each year, especially those who spend many hours on the computer each day.
 Having a chair that supports good posture will keep you feeling good and focused on your tasks, not on your back pain.
+You should consider investing in a good office chair, such as these from unclutterer, that will keep your back nice and maximize your comfort while working.
 If a new office chair isn’t in the budget, at least invest in a seat support to upgrade your current desk seating.

 If you can, design your own home office in a room that gets plenty of natural light from a window.
 Exposure to sunlight during the day improves mood and helps you regulate sleep, two benefits that will also increase the quality of your work.
 If you can’t work near a window, get multiple types of lighting that will make reading and using the computer easy.